Larry Taylor (gridiron football): Professional career

-Montreal Alouettes
+Montreal Alouettes (first stint)

 Taylor signed with the Montreal Alouettes for the 2008 CFL season.
 He played with them for two years, winning the Grey Cup with the Alouettes in his second season with the team.
 In 2009, he was named the CFL's outstanding special teams player and an East Division All-Star, returning 89 punts for 788 total yards and two touchdowns, and 51 kickoffs for 1,059 total yards.
 He returned to the team at the end of the 2010 season.

 New York Jets

 Taylor signed with the New York Jets in the 2010 off-season.
 He was the shortest player in training camp when off-season workouts began.
 His performance in training camp caused him to become a subplot in HBO's Hard Knocks documentary series about the Jets.
 In the 2010 preseason, Taylor returned seven kickoffs for 175 yards and six punts for 58 yards and caught four passes.
 Despite this, he was cut from the team Friday, September 3 just before the last preseason game.
 When he cleared waivers, however, the Jets re-signed him to their practice squad.
 Taylor was released from the team's practice squad on October 6, 2010 following the addition of Patrick Turner.